ABV Calculator – Alcohol by Volume Calculator

 Is ABV related to calories in beer?

 Yes — ethanol contributes approximately 7 kcal per gram, making it the biggest calorie driver in most beers.
-Residual sugar (a higher FG) adds additional calories from carbohydrates.
-Use our Calorie in Alcohol Calculator to estimate total calories per serving.
+Residual sugar (a higher FG / lower attenuation) adds additional calories from carbohydrates at roughly 4 kcal per gram.
+A drier beer with the same ABV will have fewer calories than a sweeter one.
+See our full Calorie Calculation section above or use the Calorie in Alcohol Calculator for a per-serving breakdown.
+This relationship is confirmed by the TTB Beer Analysis Manual, Chapter 8.

 Is ABV the same as alcohol units?

 No. An alcohol unit (used in UK health guidelines) is 10 ml of pure ethanol.
 It combines both ABV and serving size: Units = (ABV% × Volume in ml) ÷ 1000.
 A 500 ml beer at 5% ABV = 2.5 units.
+Per NHS guidance on calculating alcohol units, the recommended weekly limit is 14 units for both men and women.
 See our Alcohol Unit Calculator for full serving breakdowns.